clks-wzz/DEtrain/README.md

 2. run DE4ParamTuningCallMatlab.m

 # Make your own trainer
-1. encapsulate your loss in the "LossFunction.m"
+1. encapsulate your loss code in the "LossFunction.m"
 2. adapt your own params in the "DE4ParamTuningCallMatlab.m"